alexxGmZ/go-rest-server/README.md

 # Go REST Server

-Learning Go by building a REST server to do a TODO application using PostgreSql.
+Learning Go by building a TODO REST server with PostgreSql.